Bird’s Nest Fern Crown Rot

 • Black or brown lesions on the stem or leaves

-See also Bird's Nest Fern Watering
+See also Care Of Frosty Fern

 If you notice any of these symptoms, it is important to take immediate action to prevent the spread of the disease.